dazuma/toys/toys/docs/guide.md

 2. Toys will call the interrupt handler.
 If this method or block takes an argument, Toys will pass it the `Interrupt` exception object.
 3. The interrupt handler is then responsible for tool execution from that point.
-It may terminate execution by returning or calling `exit`, or it may restart or resume processing (perhaps by calling the `run` method again).
+It can terminate execution by returning or calling `exit`, or it can restart or resume processing (perhaps by calling the `run` method again).
-    Or it may invoke the normal Toys interrupt handling (i.e. terminating execution, displaying the message `INTERRUPTED`) by re-raising *the same* interrupt exception object.
+    Or it can invoke the normal Toys interrupt handling (i.e. terminating execution, displaying the message `INTERRUPTED`) by re-raising *the same* interrupt exception object.
 4. If another interrupt takes place during the execution of the interrupt